Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Theoretical properties

 \section{Theoretical properties}

 In this section, we formally establish the theoretical properties of the proposed estimators.
 We introduce the required regularity conditions, provide the asymptotic variances and covariances of the estimators, and prove their consistency and asymptotic normality.
+To improve readability, readers may first consult Sections~\ref{sec:asymptotic-var} and~\ref{sec:normality} for the main theoretical results, and then return to Section~\ref{sec:condition} for the underlying conditions.